The G20 must act now for the health and wellbeing of women, children, and adolescents around the world | www.lokmattimes.com

 The G20 must act now for the health and wellbeing of women, children, and adolescents around the world

-PNN New Delhi [India], August 23: Every year, across all G20 countries, nearly two million preventable deaths occur among ...
+New Delhi (India), August 24: Every year, across all G20 countries, nearly two million preventable deaths occur among mothers, ...

 In recent years, the key drivers of these negative outcomes have included the “four Cs”: covid-19, conflict, climate change, and the cost-of-living crisis.
 These factors have combined to inflict immense damage on the health and wellbeing of women, children, and adolescents.
 Systemic discrimination and an increase in extreme weather events, food insecurity, and poverty are major causes of the lack of progress in women’s, children’s, and adolescents’ health.
 In 2000, the climate emergency was already responsible for more than 150 000 deaths worldwide and an increasing global burden of disease, 88% of which fell on children.
 It is estimated that 80% of people displaced by the climate emergency are women, largely due to economic and social disparities between genders.